srihari-das/legal-doc-mcp/README.md

 Extracts multi-period financial data, calculates period-over-period changes (absolute and percent), and flags material changes (>10% or >$100K).

 **Input:** `pdf_path` (string)

-## Integration Notes for Person 2

-This MCP server is standalone and optional.
-To integrate into Agent 2:

-1. Add to Dedalus `mcp_servers` list
-2. Include relevant tools in the agent's prompt
-3. Agent 2 can use tool outputs for compliance reasoning

-No changes required to existing Agent 2 code to test this server independently.